-Although normality is slowly returning and spas are now due to open once again, we appreciate you may have questions about what to expect on your next trip.
+Although normality is returning and spas are now open once again, we appreciate you may have questions about what to expect on your next trip.
 To help you prepare for your next spa escape, we’ve answered some of your most frequently asked questions.

-Please note that the answers detailed below could change depending upon the wider circumstances around the global health crisis.
+Please note that the answers detailed below could change depending upon the wider circumstances in line with the latest government guidelines.
 We will update information as quickly as we can if this is the case.

-All spas and hotels will be operating slightly differently and following their own policies.
+All spas and hotels will be operating slightly differently and following their own policies in addition to government guidelines.
 Specific reopening details can be found on each spa’s venue page across Spabreaks.com.

 - Will hand sanitiser be provided?